CartoDB/turbo-carto/README.md

 ### Turbo-Carto ramps

-Turbo-Carto high level API for ramps is as follows:
+Turbo-Carto high-level API for ramps is as follows:

 ```css
 #selector {